madhusudhan-06/voting-app/README.md

      ```bash
      npx hardhat compile
      ```
-   - This generates the contract artifacts in the `artifacts` folder, which is ignored by `.gitignore`.
+   - This generates the contract artifacts in the `artifacts` and `cache` folder, which is ignored by `.gitignore`.
    - hardhat.config.js file pre-configured with the Fuji network details.